Anon-py/git-basics2/README.md

 + Yale by Ken Carson
 + Sorry Bout That by Yeat

-I have addedn some text from the remote repository on github here.
+I have added some text from the remote repository on github here.